Missouri Off-Grid Laws: An In-Depth Guide

 Qualifying As a Farm in Missouri

 In Missouri, farmland has lower property taxes.
-As described here and here, agricultural land which is “actively farmed” is assessed.
+As described here, agricultural land “actively farmed” is assessed.
 The assessor will assign it one of 8 grades based on productive value, with Grade 1 being the best land.
-The agricultural land is then taxed at 12% of its productive or market value.
+The agricultural land is then taxed 12% of its productive or market value.
 Unused land is taxed at 12% of its market value.

-Whether your land qualifies as a farm in Missouri will ultimately be decided by an assessor.
+An assessor will ultimately decide whether your land qualifies as a farm in Missouri.
 You’ll have to have the land reassessed bi-annually.
 Unfortunately, there is a lot of inconsistency in how land is taxed.
 There are reports of neighboring farmlands being taxed at drastically different rates.

 Best Places to Go Off-Grid in Missouri